 General Considerations for Baking

 The pre-baking and post-baking steps in the MSD component baking can be classified as two different types of baking.
 Components prepared for dry packing are pre-baked, while those that have passed their shelf life are post-baked.
 The temperature and baking time must be carefully calculated, as improper baking can cause lead oxidation, leading to poor solderability.
 It’s really important to understand how to bake at the right temperature.
-I have included a J-STD-33 chart below, which details the ideal baking conditions.
+I have included a J-STD-33 chart below, detailing ideal baking conditions.

-Floor Live:- The allowable time period after removal from a moisture barrier bag, dry storage, or dry bake and before the solder reflow process.
+Floor Live:- The allowable period after removal from a moisture barrier bag, dry storage, or dry bake and before the solder reflow process.